Bachelor of Criminology and Justice (Honours)

-Prepare for your career as a criminologist and build on the skills and knowledge learned in your undergraduate degree with an intensive one-year Honours program designed to position you as a future leader in the field.
-You’ll work alongside a dedicated and passionate team of researchers on a project related to the criminology and justice discipline and will develop industry-relevant skills that give you a competitive edge for graduate employment or postgraduate study.
+Position yourself as a future leader in the field of criminology and build on the skills and knowledge learned in your undergraduate degree with an intensive one-year Honours program.
+Develop industry-relevant skills that provide a competitive edge for graduate employment or postgraduate study.

 - Program coordinator

 Research component (2) 48 units